-Yes!
-Our registration form allows players to choose to put down a friend request or two non-practice night requests.
-Due to the nature of the practice night requests, and the volume of participants who have a sibling playing in the league, we are unable to accept requests for siblings practice on the same day/time.
+Due to the nature of the practice night requests, and the volume of participants who have a sibling playing in the league, we are unable to accept requests for siblings to practice on the same day/time.

 How often are practices and games?

-Practices are held once a week on a weekday (no Wednesdays), and games are held on Saturdays.
-Location of games and practices will be determined by the location that you registered your child for.
-For example, if you registered for the Lexington Christian Academy (LCA) location, practices and games will be held on the fields located west of LCA, next to Wellington Elementary School.
+Practices are held once a week, and games are held on Saturdays.
+Location of games and practices will be determined by the location that you select when you register your child.
+For example, if you registered for the Lexington Christian Academy (LCA) soccer location, practices and games will be held on the fields located west of LCA, next to Wellington Elementary School.

-There may instances where older players are playing games in another location (e.g., teams that practice and play at the LCA location playing games against an Athens team at the Athens location, and vice versa), but such occasions are noted in the game schedules.
+NOTE: There may be instances where older players (4th grade and up) are scheduled for games in another location (e.g., teams that practice at the LCA location may sometimes play games against an Athens team at the Athens location, and vice versa).
+Such occasions are noted in the game schedules.

 When does the soccer season begin?

-The practices for the fall season begin in late August, while practices for the spring season begin in late March.
-However, the starting dates for each season may vary due to weather, field availability, and other local factors.
+The practices for the fall season begin in mid-to-late August, while practices for the spring season begin in mid-to-late March.
+The starting dates for each season may vary due to weather, field availability, and other local factors.

-I AM 3RD also offers financial assistance in the form of scholarships for players, which are provided based on availability and need.
-Email us for more information at firstname.lastname@example.org.
+I AM 3RD is pleased to offer financial assistance in the form of scholarships for players, which are provided based on availability and need.
+Email us for more information at firstname.lastname@example.org or email@example.com.

 I AM 3RD staff actively monitors regional weather conditions prior to, and during all I AM 3RD events.
-For weather conditions occurring prior to event times, a message will be posted on our home page as soon as a decision has been made to play, postpone, and/or cancel the event.
+For weather conditions occurring prior to event times, am email and/or text message will be posted on our home page as soon as a decision has been made to play, postpone, and/or cancel the event.

 Each individual is ultimately responsible for their personal safety and has the right to take appropriate action when threatened by bad weather.
 Adults must take responsibility for the safety of children in their care during weather events.